MartinEesmaa/VVCEasy/README.md

 Follow the instructions, the commands will give you options.
 Since 21 October 2021, VVCEasy is pre-release, but it's construction mode, but you can have a look with .BAT source code.

 -   Martin Eesmaa

+# GUI applications (easy)

+If you're not familiar for using CLI, you can use GUI with application window for ease use and without typing commands on your terminal.

+These VVC programs of encode/decode are listed:

+* [FastFlix](https://github.com/cdgriffith/FastFlix) (Note: You might need to download my custom FFmpeg builds for encoding/decoding VVC using external libraries, rename to ffmpeg.exe and ffprobe.exe from my custom names only, no ffplay executable file required) (created by Chris Griffith)

+* [VVC-GUI-Encoder](https://github.com/Disa-Kizonda/VVC-GUI-Encoder) (only encoder) (created by Disa Kizonda)

+* [aVVCator](https://github.com/gianni-rosato/aVVCator) (only encoder & Linux only) (created by Gianni Rosato)

+* [VVenCguiEx](https://github.com/rigaya/VVenCguiEx) (original Japanese language only for instructions and application (you can still translate), only encoder & Windows only, requires Aviutl) (this may be medium or hard) (created by rigaya)

 # Without VVCEasy, experimental option for professional coders, other developers, and everyone (hard)